ALMSIVI/novel-tools-py/README.md

 An optional step is to create a metadata json file for your book, and include some of these metadata within the book.

-After you get a formatted book, you may want to add the file to your favorite E-book management software, like [Calibre](https://calibre-ebook.com/), and convert it into some e-book friendly format (aka epub). (**add** and **convert**) For these to work, you will need to metadata file, as well as a book cover named as `cover.jpg`.
+After you get a formatted book, you may want to add the file to your favorite e-book management software, like [Calibre](https://calibre-ebook.com/), and convert it into some e-book friendly format (aka epub). (**add** and **convert**)

+For the above two tools to work, you will need to metadata file, as well as a book cover named as `cover.jpg`.

 ## Samples and Documentation